VariousVeres/java-studying/README.md

 # java-studying

-This is my testing progect consists of 2 packages:
+This is my testing project consists of 2 packages:
-1)examples - Some Java features examples
+1)examples - Some java features examples
 2)training - Training package